ServiceStack/servicestack.net/MyApp/_posts/2023-08-04_bulk-insert-performance.md

 :::

-We hope these results have been informative and have highlighted areas of opportunity for improvements in your own systems.
+We hope these results have been informative and have highlighted opportunities for improvements in your own systems needing to perform large inserts or data imports.

 Please let us know in the comments if you'd like us to run these benchmarks on other popular platforms like Linux on AWS or Hetzner Cloud VMs.